opsdroid/opsdroid/README.md

 -------

-_\* databases are optional, however bot memory will not persist between different connectors or system reboots without one_
+_\* databases are optional, however, bot memory will not persist between different connectors or system reboots without one_

 ### Contributors